Westchester County DWI Drug Lawyer

 The other option prosecutors may use when building a case is simply using the officer’s observations.
 Under the law, an officer can make an arrest simply if they have probable cause to believe that a driver was impaired due to drug use.
 An officer may cite bloodshot eyes, erratic behavior, and the results of field sobriety tests to bolster this case.
-A lawyer could cross-examine officers at trial to challenge the strength of their beliefs concerning intoxication due to drugs.
+A lawyer in Westchester County could cross-examine officers at trial to challenge the strength of their beliefs concerning intoxication due to drugs in a DWI case.

 A Westchester County DWI Drug Attorney Could Help

 If you are facing allegations involving driving while under the influence of drugs, it is important to act quickly to protect your future.
 A DWI based on drugs carries the same effects and penalties as those centered around alcohol.

 A Westchester County DWI drug lawyer could help you no matter what basis an officer had for making an arrest.
 This includes challenging the officer’s reasoning for making a traffic stop, working to dispute the accuracy of any chemical tests, and cross-examining an officer at trial to highlight errors in their observations at the time of the arrest.
 Call today to get started on your Case.